eufossa/symfony-hackathon-2019/achievements/serializer.md

 ## Properties extraction implementations - WIP

-Some implementations were done on the new extraction system, a draft PR was created where it currently support:
+Some implementations were done on the new extraction system, a draft PR was created where it currently supports:

  * Allowing attributes (`attributes` context key in existing normalizer)
  * Ignoring attributes (`ignored_attributes` context key in existing normalizer)